tomy2105/KnowledgeNotes/cpp/cpp11.md

 Variables captured by value are constant by default, `mutable` after the parameter list makes them non-constant.

 The capture of `this` is special.
 It can only be captured by value, not by reference.
 The lambda will have the same access as the member that created it, in terms of protected/private members.

+Class members cannot be captured explicitly by a capture (only **variables**), using them requires explicit or implicit capture of _this_.

+**Caution** when a lambda captures a member using implicit by-copy capture, it does not make a copy of that member variable (it captures _this_ and access memeber by reference using _this_).

 If a closure object containing references to local variables is invoked after the innermost block scope of its creation, the behavior is undefined.